Renegades Rising: Mouse

 Below the Hole were the miners.
 They lived in long straight tunnels that radiated out from where the Hole met the mine shafts.
 She had no idea where the miners slept.
 The mine shaft was where the sparklies were found.
 The miners would not welcome her either.

-There were a few natural caverns which connected to the Hole, but they were dangerous.
-The side caves had hidden groves of algae.
+A few natural caverns connected to the Hole, but they were dangerous.
+The damp side caves had hidden groves of algae.
 She’d been one of the few who had explored, but not too far.
 The tracks she had found in the caverns were large and clawed.
-She had no idea what lived in the dark.
+She had no idea what dwelled in the dark.
 Whatever monster lived there was deadly.
 She shuddered.
 The caverns couldn’t be her new home.

-She pushed down the faint echo of her Mom’s voice singing that came when she thought of the caverns.
+She pushed down the faint echo of her mom singing that came when she thought of the caverns.
 There was no time for childish songs.
 She needed a practical plan.

-Darian’s cave was near the top of the Hole where the air was fresher.
+Darius had claimed a cave near the top of the Hole where the fresh air flowed.
 She needed to get to the natural caverns.
 The closest entrance was a fissure on the shelf below the level she was on.

 She had no choice now.
 Not if she wanted to live.
 Survival meant going to a place few people from the Hole went.
 DL-6 wasn’t exactly forbidden, but it was looked down upon by the Hole residents.
 There was sickness there and different rules.
 She’d at least have a chance.
 Probably.

 After what seemed like forever, the ledge widened until she could walk again.
-Her legs ached but she kept moving, sidestepping along the wall the way she had been, afraid that walking normally would cause her to pitch over the edge.
+Her legs ached, but she kept moving along the wall the way she had been, afraid that walking normally would cause her to pitch over the edge.
 The ground was a long way down.

-After a few more steps, the wall veered into a small offshoot cave.
-The cave came into vague detail in the glow worm’s green-blue light.
-As far as she knew, no one currently living in the Hole but her had ever been to this cave.
+After a few more steps, the wall veered into a small, offshoot cave.
+The cave came into vague detail in the glowworms’ green-blue light.
+As far as she knew, no one currently living in the Hole other than her had ever been to this cave.
 She had another cache of food and more equipment hidden here.

 “The only songs you should sing are about survival and things you need to know,” the woman had scolded.

 Amber remembered thinking maybe her family needed to know this.
-Her mom had been so much different than everyone else in the Hole.
-That was the beginning of her keeping the song a secret.
+Her mom had been so different than everyone else in the Hole.
+Her adopted mom hushing her was the beginning of her keeping the song a secret.

 Across the gap the lion lazed